It’s Layer Season

 SHOULD I LAYER?

-The Basics: As a general easy-to-remember rule to Epionce layering, a Renewal Facial product (or sunscreen if AM) should always be the last step in your regimen.
+The most important basics are simple!
+As a general easy-to-remember rule to Epionce layering, a Renewal Facial product (or sunscreen if AM) should always be the last step in your regimen.
 Never put on an Epionce Lytic or MelanoLyte treatment product after a Renewal; you will not be receiving optimal benefit in the skin.

 Here are some additional Epionce layering basics: